About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In Fall 2004, Peter took a course in Web site development at Norwalk Community College, then started PetersPioneers.

 In 2005, Peter and Marilyn went to Heidi's wedding in Sioux Falls, South Dakota.
 After the wedding, they visited Mount Rushmore with Micki and Johnny Varro and Marilyn's cousin Carroll and Mike.
 They met Michael McDonnel, Marilyn's third cousin, once removed, who happens to live in Sioux Falls.
+In 2012, Michael had his Y-DNA tested.
+He is descended from a group called Cenel Moain, a subset of Cenel Eoghain, a subset of Northwest Irish (M222).
+See: Deep Ancestry: Genealogy and DNA.

 In 2006, Marilyn retired after 16 years as a part-time ESL teacher at Norwalk Community College.